Planning to visit the Kansas Children's Discovery Center? View this video to learn more about our exhibits and what to expect on your visit.

 Visitors are welcome to bring in food and drinks to be enjoyed in the café or outdoors on picnic tables.
 Food is not allowed in the exhibit area.

-Are there places for babies to play?
+Are there places for babies and toddlers to play?

 We offer a special infant area just for pre-walkers, allowing them to explore age-appropriate toys and watch the big kids play in a safe, clean environment.
 Even babies who are not crawling enjoy this space.
+Toddlers also have a special exhibit just for them!

 Are there facilities for breastfeeding, pumping or bottle-feeding infants?